SAP-samples/partner-reference-application/Tutorials/23-Multi-Tenancy-Develop-Sample-Application.md

 7. Adjust the [*package.json*](../../../tree/main-multi-tenant/package.json) in the *root* folder.

     1. Ensure that the profile *mtx-sidecar* is available.
-For more information, check the documentation: [SaaS Registry Dependencies](https://cap.cloud.sap/docs/guides/multitenancy/#saas-registry-dependencies):
+For more information, check the documentation about [SaaS Registry Dependencies](https://cap.cloud.sap/docs/guides/multitenancy/#saas-dependencies).

       ```json
       "cds": {